mozilla/ichnaea/docs/configure.rst

 Redis
 -----

-The Redis cache is used as a classic cache by the web role, as a backend to store rate-limiting counters, as a custom and a worker queuing backend.
+The Redis cache is used as a:

+* classic cache by the web role
+* backend to store rate-limiting counters
+* custom and a worker queuing backend

 Sentry